utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

     postman-lc-agent ecs --help
     ```

     > The time it takes for the deployment to complete depends on the number of tasks running in a service.
-So, while the process might take a while, the CLI will run until it’s finished because the processing is handled by AWS.
+Therefore, while the process might take a while, the CLI will run until it’s finished because the processing is handled by AWS.

 1. Return to Postman and observe subdirectories created for services.
 You may see additional subdirectories created from health checks of your application's endpoints/traffic.